 Replying inline can mess up the history of the email thread.
-What you should do is to copy and paste the entire email in your reply and comment on each issue at a time, keeping the history intact as per Do you reply 'Done' and delete the original email?
+What you should do is to copy and paste the entire email in your reply and comment on each issue at a time, keeping the history intact as per reply 'Done' and delete the original email.

 In the rare cases where you really need to reply inline for a special reason, it's important to write your comments in a different color.
 You might want to mention what color your comments are in (to make it extra clear).
 Make sure what you text should always be aligned left, not indented.